yabab-dev/redmine-api/docs/README.md

 ```

 ## Shortcuts
-You can access to ressources shortcuts via its name :
+You can access to resources shortcuts via its name :

 ```js
 api.issues.get(13) // fetch issues